 A PhD degree involves the conduct of specialised research to obtain recognition as a fully trained scientist.

-Our Department offers PhD programmes in two fields of specialisation: Zoology and Entomology.
-In both cases, the PhD degree is conferred on the grounds of a written thesis reporting the results of research that makes an original contribution to the field.
-The publication of at least one article resulting from the PhD research in a peer-reviewed scientific journal is also required in order to obtain the degree.
+Our Department offers PhD programmes in three fields of specialisation: Entomology, Wildlife Management and Zoology.
+In all cases, the PhD degree is conferred on the grounds of a written thesis reporting the results of research that makes an original contribution to the field.
+The publication of at least one article resulting from PhD research in a peer-reviewed scientific journal is also required in order to obtain the degree.
 For a PhD in Entomology, the topic of the research project must focus on an insect study system.
 Before the degree is conferred, PhD candidates are invited to present a "prestige seminar" to showcase their results to the University and public.

 The duration of study is usually three years of uninterrupted full-time study.
 To remain in the PhD degree programme, students must demonstrate satisfactory progress by: